 Inspection and feedback

-The foundational readings listed below can be found in a reserved shelf/electronic shelf in the university library (link posted on Brightspace).
+A list of foundational readings which can be found in a reserved shelf/electronic shelf in the university library will be posted on Brightspace before the start of the course.

 Enrolment through MyStudyMap is mandatory.